pablosgraduation/waymark.nvim/README.md

 the single authority for all Neovim extmark operations — place, remove, sync, and restore — so sign management is never scattered across modules.

+See [ARCHITECTURE.md](ARCHITECTURE.md) for visual diagrams of the module dependency graph, save pipeline, clock domain bridge, and navigation state machine.

 ## Highlight Groups

 | Group | Purpose |